-Eample: Trout River in Montgomery is not listed in the Index of Rivers & Streams.
-Table 1 contains the general regulations for rivers, streams, brooks and creeks not listed in the Index of Rivers & Streams.
+EXAMPLE: Trout River in Montgomery is NOT LISTED in the Index of Rivers & Streams.
+Table 1 contains the general regulations for rivers, streams, brooks and creeks not listed in the INDEX of Rivers & Streams.

 The Index of Rivers & Streams contains the map page where the stream is located and the stream section number, which is also located on the map page.

 The Index of Lakes & Ponds contains information useful to anglers.
 The column “Map” directs you to the map page which contains the lake or pond.
 The column “Lake Area” contains the surface area of the lake in acres.
 The next column, “Access,” lists the type of access area on the lake.
 The last two columns contain boating restrictions: Internal combustion engines allowed (Y/N) and then other boating restrictions.